 Inflammation is a symptom of a wide range of conditions and diseases.
 Allergic reactions like hay fever or injuries and burns often trigger swelling or pain linked to short-term inflammation.
 Whereas in conditions like cancer, heart disease or diabetes, inflammation is longer lasting (chronic) and happens inside the body with no obvious symptoms.
 Chronic inflammation can also occur when people are obese or under stress.

 As well as illness, our lifestyle and diet can also contribute to inflammation.
-Studies show that regularly eating refined carbohydrates like white bread or white sugar, drinking too much alcohol and eating processed meat can also have an inflammatory effect on the body.
-Evidence also suggests that processed food that contains hydrogenated (Trans) fat may be another factor.
-Working in a deskbound office job could also promote inflammation over time, with research showing that it could be linked to leading an inactive lifestyle that includes a lot of sitting.
+Studies show1 that regularly eating refined carbohydrates like white bread or white sugar, drinking too much alcohol2 and eating processed meat3 can also have an inflammatory effect on the body.
+Evidence4 also suggests that processed food that contains hydrogenated (Trans) fat may be another factor.
+Working in a deskbound office job could also promote inflammation over time, with research5 showing that it could be linked to leading an inactive lifestyle that includes a lot of sitting.

 How can you reduce inflammation naturally?

 Changing your diet